jeffwitz/Libusb-UVC/README.md

 PyAV provides software MJPEG + H.264/HEVC decoding.
 Leave the option at ``auto`` (the default) to keep the blazing-fast legacy paths.

+Frame-based codecs deserve a special mention: many UVC firmwares omit Sequence Parameter Sets (SPS) and Picture Parameter Sets (PPS) from the first payloads to save bandwidth.
+Libusb-UVC now caches any SPS/PPS it encounters and replays them ahead of IDR frames, so PyAV and GStreamer can start decoding even when the camera only advertises a bare P-slice.
+When a device never sends SPS/PPS the stream remains undecodable; in that case the examples log a warning so you know the issue lies with the firmware rather than the host.

 To request a specific stream codec, use ``--codec``.
 Besides ``auto``, ``yuyv`` and ``mjpeg``, the helpers now accept ``frame-based``, ``h264`` and ``h265`` to target UVC frame-based formats.